-3 4 5 6 7 8 AP American Government/ AP Macroeconomics AP Physics or AP Biology or AP Environmental Science AP Calculus AP Foreign Language AP Psychology or AP Statistics Major Area of Interest Elective 9 10 11 The student must complete successfully English I Honors, Algebra I Honors and Physical Science Honors in Grade 8.
-12 13 14 15 Final course selection in the junior and senior years will be determined by student interest and future goals.
-Course offerings may vary at individual high schools.
-16 17 18 19 Students who successfully complete eight or more AP courses will be recognized in their senior year as Advanced Scholars .
-20 21 22 In addition, students will have the opportunity to earn recognition from the College Board is as follows: 23 24 25 26 AP Scholar Granted to students who receive grades of 3 or higher on three or more AP Exams 27 28 29 30 31 AP Scholar with Honor Granted to students who receive an average grade of at least 3.25 on al AP Exams taken, and grades of 3 or higher on four or more of these exams 32 33 34 35 36 AP Scholar with Distinction Granted to students who receive an average grade of at least 3.5 on al AP Exams taken, and grades of 3 or higher on five or more of these exams 37 38 39 40 41 State AP Scholar Granted to the one male and one female student in each state in the United States with grades of 3 or higher on the greatest number of AF Exams, and then the highest average grade (at least 3.5) on all AF Exams taken 42 43 44 45 46 47 48 National AP Scholar Granted to students in the United States who receive an average grade of at least 4 on all AP Exams taken, and grades of 4 or higher on eight of more of these exams o AP Literature
+1

+2 12th Grade

+3 AP Literature

+4 AP United States Government/ AP Macroeconomics

+5 AP Physics or AP Biology or AP Environmental Science

+6 o AP Calculus

+7 AP Foreign Language

+8 AP Psychology or AP Statistics

+9 o Elective

+10

+11 The student must complete successfully English I Honors, Algebra I Honors

+12 and Physical Science Honors in Grade 8.

+13

+14 Final course selection in the junior and senior years will be determined by

+15 student interest and future goals.
+Course offerings may vary at individual high

+16 schools.

+17 30110010.

+18 Students who successfully complete eight or more AP courses will be recognized in

+19 their senior year as Advanced Scholars.

+20 then serior year as havaneed seriolars.

+21 In addition, students will have the opportunity to earn recognition from the College

+22 Board is as follows:

+23 board is as follows.

+AP Scholar

+24

+25 Granted to students who receive grades of 3 or higher on three or more AP Exams

+26 AP EXAMS

+27 AD Oakalan with Hanan

+28 AP Scholar with Honor

+29 o Granted to students who receive an average grade of at least 3.25 on al

+30 AP Exams taken, and grades of 3 or higher on four or more of these

+31 exams

+32

+33 AP Scholar with Distinction

+34 Granted to students who receive an average grade of at least 3.5 on al

+35 AP Exams taken, and grades of 3 or higher on five or more of these

+36 exams

+37

+38 State AP Scholar

+39 Granted to the one male and one female student in each state in the

+40 United States with grades of 3 or higher on the greatest number of AF

+41 Exams, and then the highest average grade (at least 3.5) on all AF

+42 Exams taken

+43

+44 National AP Scholar

+45 Granted to students in the United States who receive an average grade or

+46 at least 4 on all AP Exams taken, and grades of 4 or higher on eight of

+47 more of these exams

+48

+49